As a young girl, my Mama was a movie buff. She was fascinated by the big screen and the larger-than-life actors and actresses of the 1930s and 1940s.

 Let me know in the comments below what you discover about your internal guidance system, for it’s in sharing our collective wisdom that we all will heal.

 Love & Blessings,

 P.S.
-One of the ways I teach energy healing and manifesting skills is through my free Radiant Resilience Community – click below to join us and get The Secret to Emotional Resilience 4-part audio mini-course free
+One of the ways I teach energy healing and manifesting skills is through my free Healing Magic Academy – click below to join us and get The Secret to Emotional Resilience 4-part audio mini-course and other resources free